-Central Children’s Academy provides a developmentally and academically appropriate program that recognizes the value of child-initiated active learning by using High Scope Curriculum and the Arkansas Frameworks.
+Central Children’s Academy provides a developmentally and academically appropriate program that recognizes the value of child-initiated active learning by using High Scope Curriculum and the Arkansas Child Development and Early Learning Standards.
 The curriculum models, which use activities that build on a child’s natural curiosity and their current and emerging abilities, are recommended by the Department of Health and Human Services Division of Childcare and Early Childhood Education.

 The High Scope curriculum provides opportunities for exploration and variation in the following content areas: